-Probes 13, 14, 20, 21, 29, 30, 38, 39, 40 and 41 were located along Thornwood Drive and the future extension of the same name.
-In the existing setting said points display an annual rating as suitable for walking, with the exception of point 13, situated adjacent to the townhomes along the street to the north, and points 29 and 41 which are situated within the Proposed Development site, and were rated as suitable for standing.
+Probes 13, 14, 20, 21, 29, 30, 38, and 41 were located along Thornwood Drive and the future extension of the same name.
+In the existing setting said points display an annual rating as suitable for standing, with the exception of point 13, situated adjacent to the townhomes along the street to the north, which was rated as suitable for sitting.
 The comfortable conditions at probe 13, adjacent to the townhouses, is attributed to the homes deflecting much of the prevailing wind climate to flow up and over the street at the selected test location.
 The relatively windier conditions realised on the Proposed Development site can be attributed to the more open setting allowing the wind's boundary layer profile to thicken and approach the ground.

-With inclusion of the Proposed Development a realignment of winds will occur, resulting in windier conditions being realised at most of the points, with winds emanating from specific directions, and more comfortable conditions with winds from others, however, the net result of the altered wind flow patterns does not change the annual comfort ratings for the points along the future Thornwood Drive extension.
+With inclusion of the Proposed Development a realignment of winds will occur, resulting in windier conditions being realised at most of the points, with winds emanating from specific directions, and more comfortable conditions with winds from others.
+However, the net result of the altered wind flow patterns only changes the annual comfort ratings for points 20 and 21, that are along the future Thornwood Drive extension, adjacent to Tower B's corners, and these changed from standing to walking annually.
+Note: the prevailing wind conditions in the existing open setting are for the most part very near the transition from standing to walking and as such only a minor upset is required to change the comfort category.